Donate or Resell

 - Second Use, a South Seattle retail store with vintage architectural pieces and salvaged building materials.

-- The ReStore in Ballard for salvaged cabinets, doors, windows, plumbing and lighting fixtures and flooring.
+- Ballard Reuse for salvaged cabinets, doors, windows, plumbing and lighting fixtures and flooring.

 - Earthwise in South Seattle for reusable building materials and architectural features.